kamailio/kamailio-wiki/docs/cookbooks/devel/pseudovariables.md

 - send_socket - return the socket to be used to send the branch
 - count - return the number of the branches
 - flags - return the branch flags value
-- ruid - return the ruid of the branch (Record internal Unique ID from usrloc)
+- ruid - (readonly) - return the ruid of the branch (Record internal Unique ID from usrloc
+- location_ua - (readonly) - user agent from the location record
+- instance - (readonly) - the value of instance field
+- otcpid - outbound tcp connection id

 The PV can take an index to access a specific branch:
 $(branch(name)\[index\])